strangedevice/TANGIBLE-PROJECT/README.md

 When experimenting with the digital output of the Arduino we used LEDs to show an output.

+This is a phyisically built LED output circuit:

 Here is a circuit diagram on a LED output.

 ![LED Schematics Diagram](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/LED_SCHEMATICS.jpg)